yuanzhubi/raw_buffer/README.md

 Portable suggestion:

-0.Using int32_t, int16_t insteand of int, short.
+0. Using int32_t, int16_t instead of int, short.

 1. Do not use long double. sizeof(long double) is different between compilers.